Area of Instruction

 |CHEM& 161||General Chemistry w/ Lab I||5 credits|

 For programs requiring strong backgrounds in chemistry.
-Atomic theory, stoichiometry, periodic table, nomenclature, reactions in aqueous solutions, gases, and thermochemistry.
-Lab included.
+Atomic theory, stoichiometry, periodicity, chemical bonding theories, and molecular geometry.
+Lab work included.

 |PHYS& 221||Engineering Physics I w/Lab||5 credits|